adriank/RNSimpleArch/README.md

 ### Windows and Linux support

 Mac is required for building iOS apps so the most common mobile app development platform is OSX.
-I personally don't have other platforms at hand, but if you'd like to add support for your preffered one, PR's are most welcomed.
+I personally don't have other platforms at hand, but if you'd like to add support for your preffered one, PRs are most welcomed.

 ### Typescript